County Championship preview - Group 3: Are Yorkshire and Lancashire the sides to beat?

 What's changed?
 Thomas has been one of those to depart but Kent have swooped to bring in West Indies seamer Miguel Cummins for the first few months and turned young Zimbabwe-born quick Nathan Gilchrist's loan deal from Somerset into a permanent move.
 The batting remains as you were and looks rather formidable.
 Captain Sam Billings may be missing early on due to his IPL commitments but a line-up featuring Heino Kuhn, Daniel Bell-Drummond - who is now vice-captain and will lead in Billings' absence - Zak Crawley, Joe Denly, Cox and Leaning could pile on the runs.

 Century-maker?
 Crawley's coming-of-age double hundred for England against Pakistan last summer showed what a supreme talent he is and, after a tricky tour of Sri Lanka and subsequent wrist injury in India, he returned to the Test side in Ahmedabad with an enterprising fifty in the pink-ball game.
-The right-hander will want a strong start to the campaign as he looks to cement a place in England's top three ahead of the New Zealand Tests in June.
-However, as already mentioned, run-scoring should not be a problem for Kent with the riches in their ranks.
+Crawley will want a strong start to the campaign ahead of the New Zealand Tests in June.
+When he does depart for international commitments, though, Kent should have the batting resources to cope.

 Wicket-taker?
 Stevens just keeps on going.
 The all-rounder will turn 45 in April and become the oldest County Championship player since Eddie Hemmings ended his career with Sussex aged 46 in 1995.
 Stevens will now surely be eyeing the tally of 600 first-class wickets, a milestone he is currently 54 away from.
 If Cummins, Matt Milnes and Harry Podmore can support him with the ball - Milnes and Podmore did last term with a combined 34 wickets - and that tasty batting line-up fires, Kent should make a real push for Division One.